 The Section of Prisons is responsible for the custody, supervision, and rehabilitation of inmates.
-As of June 30, 2015 there were 59 state prisons in North Carolina; there is one additional contractual prison and 2 Confinement in Response to Violation Centers (CRV).
+As of June 30, 2016 there are 55 state prisons in North Carolina; there is one additional contractual prison, Center for Community Transitions, and 2 Confinement in Response to Violation Centers (CRV).
 In order to protect the community, staff, and inmates, the Prisons Section classifies prisons, inmates, and prison beds according to prison security designation, inmate custody classification, and bed security levels, respectively.

 The Section Chief of Prisons assigns the security designation of the prison based on the physical boundaries and structure of the prison, the type of cells in the prison (e.g. single cells, dormitories), and the intensity and type of staff supervision (e.g. armed perimeter vs. unarmed perimeter).
-As of June 30, 2015 there were 14 close, 20 medium, and 22 minimum security state prisons, and one minimum security contracted facility; the CRVs are both minimum security sites.
+As of June 30, 2016 there were 14 close, 20 medium, and 22 minimum security state prisons, and one minimum security contracted facility; the CRVs are both minimum security sites.

-The Section receives primarily felons however, some misdemeanants who cannot be housed within the Statewide Misdemeanant Confinement Program may be sent to a state prison.
+The Section receives primarily felons; however, some misdemeanants who cannot be housed within the Statewide Misdemeanant Confinement Program may be sent to a state prison.
 Sentences range from a minimum of 180 days for certain low-level felony or misdemeanor offenses to life imprisonment for crimes such as rape or death for murder.
 Prison staff classifies the individual inmate's custody by analyzing factors such as current crime, length of sentence, past criminal history, and past prison behavior record.
-At the end of FY 2014-2015, 52% of inmates in the prison population were assigned to medium custody, 31% to minimum, and 17% to close custody.
+At the end of FY 2015-2016, 46% of inmates in the prison population were assigned to medium custody, 32% to minimum, 16% to close custody; 6% were undergoing diagnostics and assessment.